-Participants

-Twenty-nine undergraduate students from the Chemnitz University of Technology that did not participate in Experiment 1 took part in this experiment.
+Participants.
+Twenty-nine undergraduate students from the Chemnitz University of Technology who did not participate in Experiment 1 took part in this experiment.
 Three of them had to be excluded from data analysis, as they did not reach the required performance in the training phase.
-The resulting 16 female and 10 male participants had a mean age of 22.8 (SD = 3.6).
+The resulting 16 female and 10 male participants had a mean age of 22.8 years (SD = 3.6).

-Material
+Material.

 Training material.
-The material that participants had to acquire in the training phase (Table 5) was a slightly modified version of the material from Experiment 1.
+The material that participants had to acquire in the training phase (see Table 5) was a slightly modified version of the material from Experiment 1.
 Again, chemicals were grouped into categories and caused three or four symptoms.
-Whereas in

-Experiment 1 symptoms were caused by the chemicals of either one, two, or all three categories, symptoms in this experiment were either caused by chemicals of one category (specific symptoms like cough) or by chemicals of all three categories (unspecific symptoms like headache).
+Whereas in Experiment 1 symptoms were caused by the chemicals of either one, two, or all three categories, symptoms in this experiment were caused either by chemicals of one category (specific symptoms like cough) or by chemicals of all three categories (unspecific symptoms like headache).

 Experimental material.
 In the experimental phase participants solved trials that were comparable to the coherent trials of Experiment 1 (see Table 6 for a sample trial).
-The only difference was that now also rejected explanations were probed.
+The only difference was that now rejected explanations were also probed.
 These explanations varied in the point of their rejection during the trial and in the number of symptoms presented between the rejection and the respective probe.
-This manipulation resulted in three different types of rejected target probes: 'rejected-after-2' that could be presented after the second, third, or fourth symptom; 'rejected-after-3' that could be presented after the third or fourth symptom; and 'rejected-after-4' that could only be presented after the fourth symptom.
-This allowed us not only to investigate the course of an explanation's activation after its rejection, but also the potential effect of when it is rejected in the trial.
+This manipulation resulted in three different types of rejected target probes: rejectedafter-2, which could be presented after the second, third, or fourth symptom; rejected-after-3, which could be presented after the third or fourth symptom; and rejected-after-4, which could be presented only after the fourth symptom.
+This allowed us to investigate not only the course of an explanation's activation after its rejection but also the potential effect of when it is rejected in the trial.
 To prevent participants from expecting a probe in each trial, in 14% of the trials no probe, but the question for the current diagnosis, was presented after one of the symptoms.
 Again, these trials were not analyzed.

-Procedure
+Procedure.
 The experiment consisted of one training session and two experimental sessions.
-In both experimental sessions participants solved 170 diagnostic reasoning trials, with a five-minute break after half of the trials were completed.
-Except for this, the procedure was identical to Experiment 1.
+In both experimental sessions participants solved 170 diagnostic reasoning trials, with a 5-min break after half of the trials were completed.
+Except for this, the procedure was identical to that of Experiment 1.